-Delivering in partnership with the Sustainable Development Goals:
+Delivering in partnership with the One City Plan:

-The Sustainable Development Goals link the environment, society and our economy.
+This plan has been written in sight of the current One City Plan, and will feed back into the process for future amendments of the plan.
+The Ecological Emergency Strategy will help provide a rationale for taking an ambitious approach to key targets within the plan, and accelerating progress where possible.
+Delivering in partnership with the Sustainable Development Goals: The Sustainable Development Goals link the environment, society and our economy.
 As Conservation International notes: "The SDGs provide an unprecedented opportunity to protect and maintain our "natural capital" - the sources of the benefits that nature provides to humanity, such as climate regulation, fresh water and biodiversity.
 Nearly a third of SDG targets depend on nature to be achieved."
 As Bristol continues to understand the opportunities for a city to make progress on the SDGs in partnership, the implementation of the Ecological Emergency Strategy will deliver across a range of targets.

-Making Space For Nature As a city, we must find new spaces for nature to thrive throughout our urban landscape If we are to halt the decline of wildlife and start to restore nature's abundance, we need to stop destroying wildlife habitats.
+Making Space For Nature As a city, we must find new spaces for nature to thrive throughout our urban landscape SPACE FOR NATURE 98 If we are to halt the decline of wildlife and start to restore nature's abundance, we need to stop destroying wildlife habitats.
 We need to restore and extend what remains and we need to create new spaces for nature.
 We need to ensure that wildlife is able to move between these habitats, moving from a patchwork of isolated green spaces to a connected ecological network where wildlife and people can thrive.
 Conserving and restoring habitats and ecosystems is a key part of the global Sustainable Development Goals, which recognise that they are the foundation of life on the planet and key to our own survival.
 Around 15% of land worldwide is currently protected for wildlife and there is a growing international recognition that this is not enough.
 The United Nations Convention on Biological Diversity (CBD) is proposing to adopt a target of 30% of land being managed for wildlife by 2030.
 Around 15% of Bristol (1,787 hectares) is currently protected for wildlife, with 86 Local Wildlife Sites across the city in addition to nationally and internationally protected areas such as the Avon Gorge and Severn Estuary.
 We have several active partnerships of wildlife charities, local groups and public bodies working together to protect and improve habitats across the city, without which more would have been lost.
 We know though that not all of our wildlife sites are in good condition and some are under threat.
 If we are to reverse the decline of wildlife and build healthy resilient ecosystems for the benefit of people and wildlife, we know that we need to do more.